startbase/byteking-nodejs-agent/README.md

 Contribution
 ----
 Thank you for interesting in Byteking.
-If you want intend to make Byteking better you are fantastic.
+If you intend to make Byteking better you are fantastic.
 There are some ways to help to improve this product:
 - Just use it and submit issues if you find ones
 - Submit pull request